pavlo-seimskyi/for-fun-projects-guitars/README.md

 # Guitars
 This is a just-for-fun-project.
 Is your guitar Stratocaster or Telecaster?
-Find out here.
+Let's use Deep Learning to find out.

 ## Step 1: Scrape the Bing Image Search engine to get data
 This is done in the notebook `data_and_training`.
 The data looks like this: